The basics of a pregnancy test

 If in doubt about a positive result, make an appointment with a healthcare professional to confirm the diagnosis with a blood test.
 This helps to rule out any possibility of a false positive.

-Reliability of pregnancy tests
+Reliability of positive pregnancy tests

 The reliability of pregnancy tests depends largely on their correct use and timing.